AdamHenley1/AdamHenley1/README.md

 - 📫 How to reach me **adam.henley78@gmail.com**

 - ⚡ Fun fact **I want to go into Software Development**
+## Plans for the future
+- I plan to release my Pixly app in two languages one is in SwiftUI and one in Flutter
+- Work on another app that uses an algorith to search for the best pathing to connect all nodes together
+- Develop and create more programs in different languages to add to my portfolio
+- Work on my website using githup api to add my projects to my website.
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/adamhenley_" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="its_amosity" height="30" width="40" /></a>